3.1 Research, Segmentation Analysis

 See more current commercials

 Our radio campaign featured our puppets using their unique personalities to remind people of the 3 Rs: “React to non-recyclers by ROLLING your eyes, RAISING your eyebrows and REMINDING them to Return-It.”
 In 2017, to extend the reach of the spots, ads were purchased on the popular music streaming service Spotify.

 See more radio spots

-Our TV ads also run prior to movies at both Cineplex theatres and the outdoor Fresh Air Cinema events that take place in the summer months.
+To get consumers in the habit of recycling their beverage containers, we set up a fun virtual “gamification” experience with Cineplex using their TimePlay program.
+Our TV ads also ran prior to movies at both Cineplex theatres and the outdoor Fresh Air Cinema events that took place in summer months.

 - Out of Home

 Exterior bus wraps were an important way to reinforce consumer awareness in targeted communities.
 We also used targeted transit shelter ads to call out the fact that a Return-It bin was located nearby.